tiktok

 Cleaning and Sanitation of Skunk Droppings

-Skunk droppings can be a nuisance to homeowners, and proper cleaning and sanitation are necessary if you aim to prevent diseases from spreading.
+Skunk droppings can be a nuisance to homeowners, and proper cleaning and sanitation are necessary to prevent diseases from spreading.
 This section will cover the recommended cleaning methods and how to sanitize affected areas.

 Cleaning Methods

-When cleaning skunk feces, it is important to wear protective gloves and a mask to avoid direct contact.
+When cleaning skunk feces, wearing protective gloves and a mask is important to avoid direct contact.
 The following are the recommended cleaning methods:

 • Use plastic bags to pick up the skunk poop and dispose of it in a sealed container.
 Never use your bare hands to pick up the feces.